-- FSC-STD-60-004 V1-0 EN International Generic Indicators; and - FSC-PRO-60-006 V1-0 EN Development and Transfer of NFSS to FSC P&C V5
+- FSC-STD-60-004 V2-0 EN International Generic Indicators; and - FSC-PRO-60-006 V1-0 EN Development and Transfer of NFSS to FSC P&C V5

-These documents outlined how the SDG were to use the IGIs as a baseline for drafting the new Standard.
+These documents outlined how the SDG were to use the International Generic Indicators (IGIs) as a baseline for drafting the new Standard.
 Also known as the 'transfer process,' the SDG had four options for interpreting each IGI.

-- 1. Adopt: The SDG copies an International Generic Indicator into the new National Forest Management Standard. - Adapt: The SDG reviews and revises an International Generic Indicator in order to address terminology, scope or effectiveness in measuring conformance to a Criterion. - 3.
+1. Adopt: The SDG copies an International Generic Indicator into the new FSC National Forest Stewardship Standard.

+- 2. Adapt: The SDG reviews and revises an International Generic Indicator in order to address terminology, scope or effectiveness in measuring conformance to a Criterion. - 3.
 Drop: The SDG may omit an International Generic Indicator where it is determined to be inapplicable or otherwise non-contributing in measuring conformance to a Criterion. - 4.
 Add: The SDG may suggest additional Indicators in order to better establish conformance to a Criterion as appropriate in a Canadian context.

-Two draft versions of the Standard were submitted for public consultation and comment.
-In addition, a rigorous testing program evaluated the auditability and implementability of Draft 2 of the Standard, as well as several key topics and Indicators.
-Under the direction and the discretion of the SDG, members reached out to sample chamber perspectives on the final version of the Standard.
+In 2016, one draft version of the Standard was submitted for public consultation and comment.
+This other draft is now ready for public review and comment.
+During this 60-days consultation, a testing program will evaluate the auditability and implementability of the Standard, as well as several key topics and Indicators.

-The final draft standard was submitted to the FSC Canada Board of Directors, who endorsed the submission of the Standard to FSC's Policy and Standards Committee for final approval.
-On DATE this standard was accredited by FSC.
+The final draft Standard will be submitted to the FSC Canada Board of Directors, who will endorse the submission of the Standard to FSC's Policy and Standards Committee for final approval later this year.